 One Grain of Rice by Demi.
 Scholastic, 1997.
 A mathematical tale that has a young peasant girl reminding the Ruler of the benefits of caring for and feeding the people around him.

 Out of My Mind by Sharon Draper.
 Simon and Schuster, 2010.
-Considered by many to be mentally challenged, a brilliant, young girl with cerebral palsy discovers a technological device that will allow her to speak for the first time.
+Considered by many to be mentally challenged, a brilliant young girl with cerebral palsy discovers a technological device that allows her to speak for the first time in her life.
 At last she has a voice, but not everyone is ready to hear it.

-Peace Tales: World Folklore to Talk About by Margaret Read McDonald.
+Peace Tales: World Folktales to Talk About by Margaret Read MacDonald.
 Linnet Books, 1992.
 Stories of peace from around the world.

 Peace, Locomotion by Jacqueline Woodson.
 Putnam's, 2009.
 When war directly affects the family, 12-year-old Lonnie ("Locomotion") begins to hope and pray for peace and to grapple with its meaning.